akshaytambe/StudiousMe/README.md

 #### FRONTEND PLATFORM : HTML, CSS, JavaScript
 #### BACKEND PLATFORM : PHP

+## Problem Statement
+The database will be designed using PHP and WAMP SERVER and implemented as required including all the features mentioned, both hardware and software.

+Will make use of the  HTML, CSS & JAVASCRIPTS languages and MPDF software.
+Also will make use of the online references available for developing programs in HTML and the scripting languages like, JavaScript.

+#### CONSTRAINTS:
+- The information of all the users must be stored in a database that is accessible by the Online Library System.
+- The university information security system must be compatible with the Internet applications.
+- The Online Library System is connected to the university computer and is running all 24 hours a day.
+- The users access the Online Library System from any computer that has Internet browsing capabilities and an Internet connection.
+- The billing system is connected to the Online Library System and the database used by the billing system must be compatible with the interface of the Online Library System.
+- The users must have their correct usernames and passwords to enter into the Online Library System.

+#### ASSUMPTIONS & DEPENDENCIES:
+- Users have sufficient knowledge of computers.
+- User is assumed to have basic knowledge of using Java.
+- User must be completely familiar with the database.
+- The Campus computer should have Internet connection and Internet server capabilities.
+- Users know the English language, as the user interface will be provided in English.

 ## State Transition Diagram of the Website
 ![State Transition Diagram](https://s3.amazonaws.com/github-resources-apt/SM_FlowChart.png)